Where are the best places for mirrors in your house?

 20. Flat Bagua Mirrors have the Most Neutral Use

 The flat mirror is said to be most neutral and popular.
-According to Feng Shui Consultant Terri Perrin, the flat mirror can protect you by deflecting bad energy away and invites positive energy.
-So if you are not sure which type of mirror to use, some recommend that you use the flat Bagua mirror.
+There are a number of Feng Shui masters out there that claim flat mirrors can protect you by deflecting bad energy away and invites positive energy.
+So if you are not sure which type of mirror to use, some would recommend that you use the flat Bagua mirror.

-However, I do not think flat Bagua mirrors was used in traditional Feng Shui (I could be wrong).
+However, I do not think flat Bagua mirrors were used in traditional Feng Shui (I could be wrong).
 It could be just a modern fad.
-Again, I suggest that you refer to your trusted Feng Shui consultant for advice.
+Again, I suggest that you refer to your trusted Feng Shui consultant for advice and do NOT randomly place mirrors.

 21. Final Tip: Objects with Reflective Properties are Considered Mirrors